HEMP, CBD INFORMATION & FAQ’s

 In order to accomplish this, we have compiled a list of common questions and answers, defined terms and attached articles to help you better understand hemp and CBD – what to look for and what to avoid.
 If you have a question that is not answered below, feel free to message us and we’ll get it added.
 We believe that CBD is an amazing natural product and we want consumers to be able to make informed, educated decisions when they are choosing CBD products.

 Click on any question from the list below to view the answer.
-Please note this page is under construction.
-Questions shown in green are complete, while questions shown in white are coming soon.
+Please note this page is under construction with more questions and answers coming soon.

 What is a Cannabinoid?